GateNLP/H3Prompt/docker/README.md

-# Building Docker images and GATE Cloud apps
+# Building Docker image and GATE Cloud app

-The narrativre classifier is deployed on GATE Cloud via a two step process, first the classifier itself is deployed as a container that exposes an ELG-compliant API endpoint using the Flask python HTTP framework, then the GATE Cloud API endpoint is a simple GATE app that contains an ELG client PR configured to call the Python endpoint.
+The narrative classifier is deployed on GATE Cloud via a two step process, first the classifier itself is deployed as a container that exposes an ELG-compliant API endpoint using the Flask python HTTP framework, then the GATE Cloud API endpoint is a simple GATE app that contains an ELG client PR configured to call the Python endpoint.

 ## Building the Python classifier images